bheftel/browser-synth/README.md

+# Browser Synth

+This is a minimal experiment with browser audio APIs, more to come eventually.
+See it running at http://www.brannonheftel.com/browser-synth/

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.